 Can every student be an author?
 You bet!
 Whether they’re just starting to write or are already accomplished writers, the motivation to write better and write more grows exponentially with the promise of a published product.
 Luckily, your students don’t have to wait for a publishing house to come calling.
-They can use creative software tools like Pixie or Wixie to publish original works of literature.
+Today's creative software tools, like Wixie, make it easy for students to publish original works of literature.

 As adults, we seem to shy away from things with blank pages, whether in a journal, a notebook, or on a computer screen.
 The blankness requires us to provide the input and our first response is “What do I do now?”
 Kids, on the other hand, view the blankness as an opportunity—no rules, no numbered sequences, just a vast area to explore, create, and show us what they really know and understand.

 Your first decision when creating a book is whether the finished product will be a class book, where each member or group contributes a page or a section, or a book with individual authorship.
 Individual books can use the same rubric and instructions for each student.
 You can make desired content and length decisions based on your time and instructional requirements.
 Class books will necessitate a division of labor and topics, and more time for collaboration.
 Here are a few of my favorite projects.